Taikyoku: Taikyoku Yondan

-Taikyoku Godan (First Cause, Fifth Level)
+Taikyoku Godan

 This is quite different from Taikyoku Shodan as after moves 1, 3, 9, 11, 17 and 19 instead of striking chudan the moves executed are age uke and then reverse punch and on moves 5 and 13 after the gedan-barai a mae-geri is executed before each strike.

-Taikyoku Rokudan (First Cause, Sixth Level)
+Taikyoku Rokudan

 The final of the taikyoku series is also the most different of the previous five as each move is a gedan barai in kiba dachi (horse riding stance).

 Shitō-ryū

 Juni No Kata

 Juni No Kata (十二の型, twelve attack step kata) is the version of Taikyoku taught in Shitō-ryū.
 It follows the same embusen as the Shotokan Taikyoku, and has the same 20 separate 'moves' with the block/punch combinations as 1 count each resulting in a 12 count kata.
 Typically, three version of this kata are taught: Juni No Ichi, Juni No Ni, and Juni No San.
 Juni No Ichi includes gedan-barai (low block) in zenkutsu-dachi (forward stance) and oi-zuku (lunge punch) in moto-dachi (high stance), Juni No Ni replaces low blocks with middle blocks, and Juni No San - with high blocks in neko ashi dachi (cat stance).